ivanlohvyn/CoinGecko_TelegramBotAPI-tutorial-/README.md

     main()
 ```

-To get data from website my every crypto, we use module [*re*](https://docs.python.org/3.7/library/re.html):
+Using [*re*](https://docs.python.org/3.7/library/re.html) module, we can configure parsing data from web site for each cryptocurrency:

 ```python
 import json
 import re